 There is a risk that Oneflow's customers cannot fulfill their payment obligations, and therefore cause a loss for the company.
 Oneflow's exposure to credit risk is mainly attributable to accounts receivable-trade.
-As of 31 December 2022, these amounted TSEK 15,385.
+As of 31 December 2023, this amounted to TSEK 24,771.
 The risk that Oneflow's customers cannot fulfill their payment obligations due to financial difficulties can be affected by the current economic climate and other macroeconomic factors.
 Due to the deteriorated economic climate, the Group has noted an increase in companies with payment difficulties, which has led to a higher number of provisions for credit losses.
-In 2022, credit losses amounted to TSEK 382.
+In 2023, credit losses amounted to TSEK 772.
 Historically, the Group has recognized low customer losses, as there is a possibility to exclude customers from the platform.
 Furthermore, customers are invoiced in advance, which has the benefit of being able to exclude a customer from the service at an early stage, and thus lessen the risk of losses.
-Due to the deteriorated economic climate, the Group has noted an increase in companies with payment difficulties, which has led to a higher number of provisions for credit losses.

-In the current economic climate on the market, there is a risk that smaller companies with a weak balance sheet will terminate their licenses, and larger companies might have to give notice to their staff, with a downgrade of the number of licenses as a result.
+In the current economic climate in the market with increased interest rates combined with high inflation, there is a risk that smaller companies with a weak balance sheet will terminate their licenses, and larger companies might have had to issue layoffs, with a downgrade of the number of licenses as a result.